Tachov: Other

 Husmann's Mill is a Baroque mill founded by the regent Jan Filip Husmann in 1645.
-During reconstruction in 2006–2007, a millwheel was restored.
+During the reconstruction in 2006–2007, a millwheel was restored.
 It is used by the Town Cultural Centre and the Tachov's Children Choir.

 Vysoká is a 563 m high hill to the west of the town.
 There is a 25 m high observation tower on its top and a monument that commemorates the Battle of Tachov.

-Mohyla is a memorial that commemorates the death of 232 people, who were killed during the death marches during World War II.
+Mohyla is a memorial that commemorates the death of 232 people, who were killed during the death marches during the Holocaust in World War II.